cebreus/gulp-devstack/README.md

         rm LICENSE
         ```

-    *   Change this `README.md` according to your new project or replace it from template
+    *   Change this `README.md` according to your new project or replace it from the template

         ```bash
         curl https://gist.githubusercontent.com/cebreus/a6010a2a95a4f2375830b0af3193f2f9/raw/cde6d9c68f2605b34eb5b8710bd553e7ad28a678/minimalistic-readme > README.md